sabszh/AlignmentUnderUse/README.md

 ### Analysis Pipeline

-**All analysis is performed on raw, unanonymized data.** The data cleaning pipeline (`data_cleaning.py`) performs text normalization and language filtering but does not remove or obscure any identifying information.
+**All analysis is performed on raw data.** The data cleaning pipeline (`data_cleaning.py`) performs text normalization and language filtering but does not remove or obscure any identifying information.
 This preserves the full semantic and structural content needed for discourse and alignment analysis.

 ### Data Release Policy